dedoussis/asynction/README.md

 ## Features

+- Out of the box validation on every Socket.IO interraction.
+In particular:
-- Payload validation (for both incoming and outgoing events), based on the message schemata within the API specification.
+  - Event validation (for both ingress and egress events), based on the specified message schemata
-- HTTP request validation, upon connection, based on the channel binding schemata within the API specification.
+  - HTTP request validation, upon connection, based on the channel binding schemata of each namespace
-- Callback validation, upon the ACK of a message, based on the message `x-ack` schemata within the API specification.
+  - Callback validation, upon the ACK of a message, based on the message `x-ack` schemata
-- Automatic registration of all event and error handlers defined within the API specification.
+- Automatic registration of all event and error handlers that are referenced within the API specification.
 - [Mock server support](#mock-server)
 - [CLI](#cli)
 - AsyncAPI [playground](https://playground.asyncapi.io/?load=https://raw.githubusercontent.com/asyncapi/asyncapi/master/examples/2.0.0/simple.yml) _(coming soon)_